 If you need a strong grip, working on your pull-ups will help here.

 Since you need flexible and strong hips, you’ll want to work on your bodyweight squat, and working on your range of motion until it feels comfortable to squat down with ease.
-From there, you can work on single-leg squats, which will further develop your hips and glutes.
+From there, you can work on single-leg squats (like the pistol squat), which will further develop your hips and glutes.

 Lastly, a strong back is crucial.